 Internet Governance Forum-USA

-This link leads to complete journalistic coverage of most of the meetings of the US national Internet Governance Forum – IGF-USA.
-These events bring together civil society, government, business and technology leaders, most of them based out of the Washington, DC, area, where the events are held.
+This link leads to complete journalistic coverage seven of the 10 inaugural-decade meetings of the U.S. national Internet Governance Forum (IGF-USA).
+The annual meetings were held between 2009 and 2019 in Washington, DC.
+National IGF convenings held at the time across the world were events that brought together civil society, government, business and technology leaders for open and frank conversations about the issues of the day.
 Plenary sessions and workshops were documented by teams of Imagining the Internet researchers including faculty, staff, undergraduate students and alumni from Elon University.

 Imagining the Internet Areté Medallion events

 Elon University’s Imagining the Internet Center awards the Areté Medallion to highly distinguished humanist innovators, change agents and thought leaders who have dedicated their lives to initiating and sustaining significant contributions that have positively impacted the global future.
 The inaugural honoree was Internet pioneer Vint Cerf.
 See two hours of video and dozens of photos as well as a written account from events held in his honor September 30, 2016.
-WWW innovator Tim Berners-Lee was honored in 2018.
+World Wide Web innovator Tim Berners-Lee was honored in 2018.
+Wikipedia and Wikimedia Foundation co-founder Jimmy Wales was honored in 2021.

 Internet Hall of Fame Inductions

-Imagining the Internet sent video teams to the induction ceremonies of the Internet Hall of Fame in Geneva in 2012, in Berlin in 2013, Hong Kong in 2014 and Los Angeles in 2017.
-The Internet Society appoints a board of advisors to consider nominees in three categories: Pioneers, Global Connectors and Innovators.
+Imagining the Internet sent video teams to document the first five induction ceremonies of the Internet Hall of Fame, invited to create an official record by leaders of the Internet Society.
+Hall of Fame inductions are not conducted annually.
+The first five were held in Geneva in 2012, in Berlin in 2013, Hong Kong in 2014, Los Angeles in 2017 and San José, Costa Rica in 2019.
+At the time, the Internet Society appointed a board of advisors to consider nominees in several categories, such as Pioneers, Global Connectors and Innovators.
 Video highlights from the acceptance speeches and brief biographies on each inductee are featured.
 (There were no inductions in 2015, 2016.)
-See interviews with dozens of Internet innovators.
+See interviews with dozens of all-star global Internet innovators.

 ITU-Hosted WTPF/WSIS 2013, Geneva

-The WTPF and WSIS were hosted by the United Nations May 13-17, 2013.
+The World Technology Policy Forum and World Summit on the Information Society were hosted by the United Nations May 13-17, 2013 in Geneva, Switzerland.
 These international forums brought together telecommunications ministers, government policy experts and business representatives for discussions of issues tied to the future of communications networks.
 Also on hand in as observers were technologists, academics, representatives of non-governmental organizations and members of civil society.
-Dozens of leaders shared their views about the future of the Internet.
+Dozens of leaders shared their views about the future of the Internet in video interviews.

 FutureWeb and WWW2010